junxit/us-congress-bills-111/metadata.md

 - 2010-06-28 — Placed on the Union Calendar, Calendar No. 293.
 - 2010-06-28 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-513.
 - 2010-06-28 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-513.
+- 2010-06-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-06-29 — Considered under suspension of the rules. (consideration: CR H4927-4928)
+- 2010-06-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1554.
+- 2010-06-29 — Mr. Boren moved to suspend the rules and pass the bill, as amended.
+- 2010-06-30 — Considered as unfinished business. (consideration: CR H5232-5233)
+- 2010-06-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 411). (text: CR 6/29/2010 H4927)
+- 2010-06-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 411).(text: CR 6/29/2010 H4927)